Inter-Service Transfer Opportunities for Wholetime Competent Firefighters (ERD).

 Eligibility

-To be eligible to apply for these opportunities, you must:
+To be eligible to apply for this opportunity, you must:

-· be able to travel around the county as required, to visit all ECFRS fire stations and sites
+be able to travel around the County as required, to visit all ECFRS fire stations and sites.

 How to apply

-Assessment and selection
+Assessment and selection:

 Stage 1